 Teaching and support staff are responsible for setting the tone and context for positive behaviour within the classroom.
 Adults in school recognise and praise positive behaviour.
-By verbally celebrating children's attitudes to Code of Conduct
+By verbally celebrating children's attitudes to learning, play and transition through school, we reinforce our expectations all of the time.